FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     }
 ```

 For our update function, we once again look at which state, or "mode," that we are in.
 Here, we only have one state, `MANUAL` for manual control.
-During this manual control state, we want to look at the current `speed` variable and set our motor's speed value to that.
+During this manual control state, we want to look at the current `speed` variable that's being stored and set our motor's speed value to that.

 ### Shuffle Board Functions